dberwang/retail-vision-analytics/README.md

 ## 3.1 DeepSORT with YOLOv7

 My first solution was to use DeepSORT for tracking and run You-Only-Look-Once v7 (YOLOv7) for detection.
-DeepSORT extends the SORT (Simple Online and Realtime Tracking) to integrate appearance information based on a deep appearance descriptor.
+DeepSORT extends the Simple Online and Realtime Tracking (SORT) to integrate appearance information based on a deep appearance descriptor.
 YOLOv7 is a state-of-the-art object detection algorithm that uses a convolutional neural network (CNN) trained on the MS COCO dataset.

 Unfortunately, DeepSORT had too many ID switches and frequently performed poorly with occlusions involving groups of people.
 The HOTA score was 43.4 and there were 54 id switches during a 30 second period.